SummaryRead the full fact sheet

 Serious complications of medication abortion are uncommon.
 They may include:

-- Haemorrhage (very heavy bleeding) – haemorrhage requiring a blood transfusion occurs in fewer than one in 1,000.
+- Haemorrhage (very heavy bleeding) – haemorrhage requiring a occurs in fewer than one in 1,000.
 If you are filling more than 2 large pads an hour for more than 2 hours, passing clots the size of a small lemon or feel you are bleeding heavily and feel weak or faint, seek immediate medical attention.

 - Retained products – pieces of tissue may remain in the womb and cause ongoing bleeding.
 These will usually pass with time without treatment.
 You might need repeat tablets or a small surgical procedure to remove them.